The Static Heavy Quark-Antiquark Potential within String Theory in Arbitrary Stationary Backgrounds: The static quark-antiquark potential in arbitrary stationary background

 where $G_{00}$ is the norm of the time-like Killing field, $A_a = G_{0a} / G_{00}$ is the gravitomagnetic potential, so $h_{pr}$ defines the geometry of the spatial sections.
 Hence,

-so is the determinant of the projection metric on spatial sections with $x_0 = t = \const$.
-In the parametrization~\eqref{eq:metric:canonical}, $h_{pr}$ combines two possible sources of parity violation: non-zero off-diagonal metric element $G_{pr} \neq 0$ and the presence of gravitomagnetic fields $A_p\neq0$, $A_r\neq0$.
+is the determinant of the projection metric on spatial sections with $x_0 = \tau = \const$.
+In the parametrization~\eqref{eq:metric:canonical}, $h_{pr}$ combines two possible sources of parity violation: non-zero off-diagonal metric element $G_{pr} \neq 0$ and a presence of the gravitomagnetic fields $A_p\neq0$, $A_r\neq0$.
 For instance, it may correspond to pseudoscalar condensates or some stationary flows.

+Consequently, the asymmetry of the string profile, the source of which is $h_{pr}\neq0$, may probe a parity violation in the quark-\antiquark{} interaction.
+A quantitative measure of this violation can be provided by a shift of the string turning point away from the midpoint between the quark and \antiquark{}, which is computed from the first integral of the equations of motion.

+As an example of a background with $h_{pr} \neq 0$, one can consider the Kerr-AdS$_5$ solution (in the static-at-infinity frame~\cite{Gibbons:2004ai}):